-Over the past four seasons, offenses have averaged 6.0 yards per play from Shotgun, but just 5.2 yards per play with the quarterback under center.
+Over the past five seasons, offenses have averaged 5.8 yards per play from Shotgun (not counting the Wildcat or other college-style option plays), but just 5.0 yards per play with the quarterback under center.
 This wide split exists even if you analyze the data to try to weed out biases like teams using Shotgun more often on third-and-long, or against prevent defenses in the fourth quarter.
 Shotgun offense is more efficient if you only look at the first half, on every down, and even if you only look at running back carries rather than passes and scrambles.

 Terrell Davis, Jamal Anderson, and Edgerrin James all blew out their knees.
 Larry Johnson broke his foot.
 Earl Campbell and Eddie George went from legendary powerhouses to plodding, replacement-level players.
 Shaun Alexander broke his foot and became a plodding, replacement-level player.
 This is what happens when a running back is overworked to the point of having at least 370 carries during the regular season.